elevenxsid/end-to-end-data-science/README.md

 # end-to-end-data-science
-End-to-end data science project covering data collection, cleaning, EDA, feature engineering, model training, evaluation, and insights.
-Built using Python with a structured, reproducible workflow following real-world data science best practices.
+This repository demonstrates a complete end-to-end data science workflow, covering every stage from raw data to actionable insights and model deployment readiness.

+The project includes:

+Problem understanding and data collection

+Data cleaning, preprocessing, and feature engineering

+Exploratory Data Analysis (EDA) with visualizations

+Model building, evaluation, and comparison

+Reproducible pipelines and structured project layout

+Clear documentation for scalability and maintainability

+The goal of this repository is to showcase practical data science skills, best practices, and real-world problem-solving using Python and industry-standard tools.